Two is better than one: The U-spin-CP anomaly in charm: Introduction

 Enhanced chromomagnetic dipole operators such as from supersymmetric loops are flavor singlets, feature therefore SM-like symmetries, and are not able to account for the significant U-spin breaking.
 Models that generically break flavor beyond the SM are $Z^\prime$ models with generation-dependent charges.
 Their impact on CP-asymmetries in charm has been studied in \cite{Bause:2020obd}.

-In this work, we analyze the new data \eqref{eq:cp} within flavorful $U(1)^\prime$ extensions of the SM. $Z^\prime$ models and constraints from charm processes are discussed in Section~\ref{sec:Zp}.
-In Sec.~\ref{sec:searches} we work out constraints from searches in dilepton and dijet signatures.
-In Section \ref{sec:hi} we analyze the high energy behavior, including Landau poles.
-In Section \ref{sec:con} we conclude.
+In this work, we analyze the new data \eqref{eq:cp} within flavorful $U(1)^\prime$ extensions of the SM.
+Interestingly, due to empirical constraints it turns out that the $Z^\prime$ mass has to be below the weak scale to induce a permille level CP-asymmetry in charm.
+This is an important finding and we plan to derive it step-by-step in the paper: $Z^\prime$ models and constraints from charm processes are discussed in Sec.~\ref{sec:Zp}, pointing to a low mass $Z^\prime$ of ${\cal{O}}(10) \, \text{GeV}$.
+In Sec.~\ref{sec:searches} we work out constraints applicable to this mass range from searches in dilepton and dijet signatures and quarkonium decays.
+In Sec.~\ref{sec:hi} we analyze the high energy behavior, including Landau poles.
+In Sec.~\ref{sec:con} we conclude.
+SM decay amplitudes and observables are parametrized in App.~\ref{app:SM}.
 Details on the estimation of hadronic parameters are given in App.~\ref{app:A}.
-Charges for leptophobic, anomaly-free models with vanishing one-loop kinetic mixing are derived in App.~\ref{sec:newBM}, and their higher order kinetic mixing is studied in App~\ref{sec:mix}.
+Charges for leptophobic, anomaly-free models with vanishing one-loop kinetic mixing are derived in App.~\ref{sec:newBM}, and their higher order kinetic mixing is studied in App.~\ref{sec:mix}.